eternagame/eternagame.org/README.md

 ```
 npm install
 ```
-If you want to modify any of the parameters in `.env`, create a file `.env.local` and include any overrides there
+If you want to modify any of the parameters in `.env`, create a file named `.env.local` and include any overrides there

 ### Run locally
 ```